NBA Rumors: Knicks Could Trade Emmanuel Mudiay, Lance Thomas & Draft Pick For Kemba Walker, Per ‘Hoops Habit’

-With Kristaps Porzingis’ return remains uncertain, the New York Knicks should find a way to become competitive in the 2018-19 NBA season.
+While Kristaps Porzingis’ return remains uncertain, the New York Knicks should find a way to become competitive in the 2018-19 NBA season.
 The Knicks undeniably have lots of young and promising talents, but they still need a superstar to guide them along the way.
 According to Jason Smith of Hoops Habit, one of the superstars the Knicks could target on the trade market is Kemba Walker of the Charlotte Hornets.

 Kemba Walker is a proven leader who could help the Knicks return to the Eastern Conference Playoffs.
 As of now, there is no doubt that he is one of the best point guards in the league.
 After the Hornets suffered another disappointing season, Walker expressed his frustration, hinting at the possibility of his departure in 2019 offseason if the team won’t make a major roster upgrade this summer.